RobRendell/gTove/README.md

 * Button on tabletop and menu item on tabletop browser to copy URLs to clipboard, for users using the app fullscreen.
 * Disable access to Scenarios when connected as a Player.
 * Add GM-only option to "Lock/Unlock position" on minis/templates.
+* Make Templates display their movement path like minis do when free move is off.

 ## Plans/TODO

-* Templates don't display movement path when free move is off.
 * Attached minis/templates get confused about movement confirmation if free move changes while they're attached.
+* Cancel movement doesn't reset elevation.
 * Seems that my phone and tablet don't agree about their physical dimensions... multi-device doesn't look good between them.
 Can connect to the same tabletop from illuminantgames and localhost, so I can at least debug what the display details sent through look like.